iamlohit/iamlohit.github.io/docs/_posts/2022-07-28-my-first-blog-post.markdown

                 1.3 What is the best way to calculate shortest path through a network ?
                 1.4 How should packet switch networks interact with QOS ?
                 1.5 Should the control-plane be centralised or decentralised ?
+                1.6 What is network complexity ?
+Can it be "solved" ?

             Considering Solutions:
                 1.1 Should networks be circuit switched or packet switched ?